hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/703_scc_xviii.md

 supporting the worship of women, as taught in the Tantras, you are contradicting yourself.

-Swamiji: I denounced only the present corrupted form of Vâmâchâra of the Tantras.
+Swamiji: I denounced only the present corrupted form of Vāmāchāra of the Tantras.
 I did not denounce the Mother-worship of the Tantras, or even the real Vamachara.
 The purport of the Tantras is to worship women in a spirit of Divinity.
 During the downfall of Buddhism, the Vamachara